 Working free from distractions in the comfy lounge at Motel One Hamburg Am Michel

-The perspective-altering qualities of workations are similar to the benefits of taking a sabbatical, but on a smaller scale.
 One of the major benefits of taking a sabbatical is the unique perspective you get by taking a step back.
-Removal from your daily working environment allows you to assess things from the outside in a way that’s not possible while stuck in your regular routine.
-This is also true with workations.
+Workations provide this too, on a smaller scale.
+Removal from your daily working environment allows you to assess things from the outside in a way that’s not possible while in the churn of your regular routine.

 5. You feel refreshed when you return to work afterwards

-Although a workation is not the same as taking a holiday or vacation, you still get some of the same benefits.
+Although a workation is not the same as taking a holiday or vacation, you still experience many of the same benefits.
 Even though you spend time working, the change of environment and opportunity to clear your head can leave you feeling refreshed and recharged after returning home afterwards, almost as though you had taken a complete break.

 I have experienced a similar thing when travelling overseas for conferences in the past.
 Although on those trips I worked more hours than I usually would back home, the combination of seeing a new place and using my off-days to explore left me feeling energised and ready to go again when I returned to the office.